-The front seat belts are shock absorber types.
+The front passenger seat belt is an energy absorber type.
 Replace the belt when the loop has been pulled out and "REPLACE BELT" is visible.
-This indicator means the seat belt has been overstressed.
+This indicator means the seat belt has been loaded and must be replaced.

-2-POINT TYPE WITHOUT RETRACTOR (Center of bench seat)
+2-POINT TYPE WITHOUT RETRACTOR (Center of bench seat and jump seats)

-The center seat belt buckle and tongue are identified by the CENTER mark.
+On bench seat equipped models, the center seat belt buckle and tongue are identified by the CENTER mark.
 The center seat belt tongue can be fastened only into the center seat belt buckle.

-Fastening the belts
+Fastening the belt